-The blossoms of wild ginger are borne at soil level, so they are often hidden from view.
-The flowers bloom in many shades of brown, purple, black, yellow, and white; many feature unique patterning on the petals.
-The coloring of wild ginger blossoms attracts their pollinators, usually flies and beetles.
-The plant's roots smell somewhat like the ginger used in cooking.
-The earth-toned blossoms, though, mimic the odor of rotting flesh to attract the right pollinators to make seeds.
-Some species will have larger flowers than others and are worth the hunt to find them.
+Although wild ginger is grown more for its foliage than its floral display, its small blossoms are intriguing.
+The flowers develop at ground level, so they are often hidden from view.
+They can be various shades of brown, purple, black, yellow, and white; many feature unique patterning on the petals.
+This coloring helps attract their pollinators, usually flies and beetles, as does their odor of rotting flesh.
+Some species have larger flowers than others and are worth the hunt to find them.
 Wild ginger native to the U.S. has simple green foliage, but many other species have leaves veined in silver and patterns similar to a cyclamen.

 Wild Ginger Care Must-Knows

-Wild ginger will grow well in medium to wet well-drained soil, however, due to its slow-growing nature, it may take several years to establish and make a substantial clump.
-To provide your plants with ideal growing conditions similar to a woodland area, add some compost to the soil at the time of planting.
+Wild ginger will grow well in medium to wet, well-drained soil.
+However, due to its slow-growing nature, it may take several years to establish and make a substantial clump.
+To provide your plants with ideal growing conditions similar to a woodland area, add plenty of compost to the soil at the time of planting.
 During the spring, an additional layer of compost can be added to provide extra nutrients.
 Wild ginger also prefers acidic soil but can tolerate neutral soil, too.

 Wild ginger prefers to grow in part shade to full shade.
 Some species can take more sun, but be careful with those with intricate leaf types as they can burn and dry out too much.
 Wild ginger spreads slowly by rhizomes and creates a lush groundcover in shady areas.
 It's also deer resistant.
 Wild ginger can be planted in containers, which allows its flowers to be more easily admired.